[CII] Emission in a Self-Regulated Interstellar Medium: Abstract

 \section{Abstract}

 The [CII] 157.74 $\mu$m fine structure transition is one of the brightest and most well-studied emission lines in the far-infrared (FIR), produced in the interstellar medium (ISM) of galaxies.
 We study its properties in sub-pc resolution hydrodynamical simulations for an ISM patch with gas surface density of $\Sigma_{\rm{g}}=10\;M_{\odot}\;\rm{pc}^{-2}$, coupled with time-dependent chemistry, far-ultraviolet (FUV) dust and gas shielding, star formation, photoionization and supernova (SN) feedback, and full line-radiative transfer.
-The [CII] 157.74 $\mu$m line intensity correlates with star formation rate (SFR), and scales linearly with metallicity, and is, therefore, a good SFR tracer even in metal-poor environments, where molecular lines might be undetectable.
-We find a [CII]-to-H$_2$ conversion factor that is well described by the power law $X_{\rm{[CII]}}=6.31\times 10^{19} \;Z^{\prime\;0.17}\; (\rm{cm}^{-2}\;(\rm{K}\;\rm{km}\;\rm{s}^{-1})^{-1})$.
-Our results are in agreement with galaxy surveys in all but the lowest metallicity run.
-We find that resolving the clumpy structure of the dense interstellar medium (ISM) is important as it dominates [CII] 157.74 $\mu$m emission.
-We compare our full radiative transfer computation with the optically-thin limit, and find that [CII] emission only begins approaching the optically thick limit at super-solar metallicity, for our assumed gas surface density.
+We find a [CII]-to-H$_2$ conversion factor that scales weakly with metallicity $X_{\rm{[CII]}}=6.31\times 10^{19} \;Z^{\prime\;0.17}\; \rm{cm}^{-2}\;(\rm{K}\;\rm{km}\;\rm{s}^{-1})^{-1}$, where $Z^{\prime}$ is the normalized metallicity relative to solar. {The majority of [CII] originates from atomic gas with hydrogen number density $n\sim 10~{\rm cm^{-3}}$.} The [CII] line intensity positively correlates with the star formation rate (SFR), with a normalization factor that scales linearly with metallicity. {We find that this is broadly consistent with $z\sim0$ observations.} As such, [CII] is a good SFR tracer even in metal-poor environments where molecular lines might be undetectable.
+Resolving the clumpy structure of the dense ($n=10-10^3\;\rm{cm}^{-3}$) interstellar medium (ISM) is important as it dominates [CII] 157.74 $\mu$m emission.
+We compare our full radiative transfer computation with the optically-thin limit and find that the [CII] line becomes marginally optically thick only at super-solar metallicity for our assumed gas surface density.

 \keywords{ Interstellar medium (847) -- Astrochemistry (75) -- Hydrodynamical Simulations (767) }